puppetlabs/ezbake/README.md

 `:dependencies` list since Leiningen's default behavior is to append dependencies defined in a lein profile.

-Also note that the symbol `:ezbake` is strictly necessary here because the rake taskes provided by `lein-ezbake` for [Puppetlabs' Packaging tool](https://github.com/puppetlabs/packaging) use `with-profile ezbake` when building an uberjar.
+Note that the symble `:ezbake` is not strictly necessary here.

 #### Composite

-Composite ezbake projects (multiple maven artifacts/dependencies, no trapperkeeper services defined) usually do not define their own services but rather provide a list of dependencies which themselves define TK services.
-Because of this it is
-not strictly necessary to define an `:ezbake` profile on composite projects;
-although it is conceivable that such a composite project may define its own services, it is unlikely and ill-advised because no one likes blurred lines in architectural diagrams.
-Just look at the Leaning Tower of Piza.
+Composite ezbake projects usually do not define their own services but rather provide a list of dependencies which themselves define TK services.
+Because of this it is not strictly necessary to define a profile such as `:ezbake` shown above; although it is conceivable that such a composite project may define its own services, it is unlikely and ill-advised because no one likes blurred lines in architectural diagrams.
+Just look at the Leaning Tower of Pisa.

 ### Running

 Running ezbake works much like any other Leiningen plugin or built-in task.
-However, if you are working on a standalone project it will be necessary to use the `ezbake` profile as shown in the configuration above.
+However, if you are working on a standalone project it will be necessary to use a profile such as the `:ezbake` profile as shown in the configuration above.

 #### `stage`